Cameronkumari/Data-jobs-/README.md

 # Data Job Market Analysis
 # Introduction
 A focus on data jobs that are ideal for entry-level candidates, particularly recent graduates.
 Through research, I will explore the accesibility of the data job market for individuals starting their careers, identifying opportunities and challenges faced by newcomers in the data industry.
-Additionally, I examine the flexibility of working options available, such as the ability to choose working hours and locations.
+Additionally, I examine the flexibility of working options available, such as the ability to choose working hours.

 ### Table of contents